-We split the group into intermediate and advanced courses, so you will be backcountry skiing with people with similar ambitions and ability.
-You should be an Intermediate or Advanced off-piste skier to get the most from these holidays.
-We take both splitboarders and skiers, trying to match speed and ability so that everyone gets the most out of the weeks.
+We split the group into beginner, intermediate and advanced courses, so you will be backcountry skiing with people with similar ambitions and ability.
+You should be an Intermediate or Advanced on-piste skier to get the most from this course.
+We take both splitboarders and skiers, trying to match speed and ability so that everyone gets the most out of their week.

 Accommodation and huts

-Tuesday: Exploring the epic back bowls of le Tour with a descent to Trient and avalanche transciever training.
-There will be up to 1.5 hours bootpacking
+Explore the epic back bowls of le Tour with a descent to Trient and avalanche transciever training.

-Wednesday: Ski touring in the Aiguilles Rouges.
-Introduction to uphill skinning, route choice and avalanche awareness…and a great descent to le Buet.
-A short train ride takes us back to Cham.
-About 2 hours of uphill today
+Ski touring in the Aiguilles Rouges.
+Introduction to uphill skinning, route choice and avalanche awareness followed by a stunning descent to le Buet.
+A short train ride takes us back to Chamonix.

-Friday: Ski touring the Col du Passon route down to le Tour village. a classic tour with 2500m of descent for about 2.5 hours uphill skinning.
+Ski touring the Col du Passon route down to le Tour village.
+A classic tour with 2500m of descent for about 2.5 hours uphill skinning.
 Introduction to glacier skiing and further avalanche awareness

-Saturday: A day skiing from the Aiguille du Midi.
-We skin for about 2 hours to make the most of the great skiing in this region, finishing with a descent of the Vallee Blanche
+A day skiing from the Aiguille du Midi.
+We skin for about 2 hours to make the most of the great skiing in this region, finishing with a descent of the Vallee Blanche.

 Good fitness will make it more fun and you’ll get more out of your week!
 Although we will tailor the course to your ability, we definitely recommend getting as fit as possible before you start.
 The process of training for your goal will help you focus on your goal – and having a goal will help you focus on your training.
 So all in all training is good!